NYC COVID Hospitalizations On The Rise As Doctors Grow More Concerned About 'Flurona' Trend

 NEW YORK (CBSNewYork) — The World Health Organization said Thursday COVID-19 cases spiked by 71% in the latest weekly count.

-The record surge in COVID cases is impacting New York City hospitals and doctors are bracing for a “flurona” trend, CBS2’s Jenna DeAngelis reported.READ MORE: Peter Bogdanovich, Director Of ‘Last Picture Show’ And ‘Paper Moon,’ Dies At 82
+The record surge in COVID cases is impacting New York City hospitals and doctors are bracing for a “flurona” trend, CBS2’s Jenna DeAngelis reported.READ MORE: New York City Urges Use Of Mass Transit Due To Messy Road Conditions; DSNY Deploys 1,600 Plows

 According to doctors, it’s exactly how it sounds: a COVID-19 and flu infection at the same time.

-Note: Editor’s note: This story was first published Jan.
-6.